Key takeaways

 Once you have a domain name in mind, use a domain search tool to see if the name is available or already taken.
 Just type the name into the search bar and hit enter.

-Many domain registrars, like Network Solutions, allow you to check domain name availability.
+Many domain registrars, like Network Solutions, allow you to check a domain’s availability.
 Here’s how you can do it:

 - Enter your desired domain name.

-- Our tool will automatically check if your domain is available.
+- Our tool will automatically check domain availability.

-- If the domain is already taken, we’ll suggest alternatives, including different extensions (like .net, .co, .io) or slight variations of your original name.
+- If you’ve checked multiple domains you prefer, and they’re already taken, we’ll suggest alternatives, including different extensions (like .net,.shop, .store, .io) or slight variations of your original name.

 If it’s available, you can buy it right away.
-If it’s already taken, the tool will suggest other options you can use instead.
+If it’s already taken, you can browse the tool’s suggested domains to see if anything piques your interest.

 Most businesses aim for a .com domain because it’s familiar and trusted.
-But if your .com is taken, tons of other domain extensions could be more relevant, like:
+But if your .com is taken, tons of other top-level domains or domain extensions could be more relevant, like:

-Just make sure the extension makes sense for your site.
-The goal is to find something that feels right and still represents your brand clearly.
+When choosing a domain name, just make sure the extension makes sense for your site.
+The goal is to find something that feels right and still clearly represents your brand.

-Even if your domain is available, it’s smart to think about related names people might accidentally type into.
+Even if your domain is available, it’s smart to think about related names people might accidentally enter into their browsers.

-For example, if your domain is thecookshop.com, someone might type cookshop.com or thecookshop.net by mistake.
+For example, if your domain is yourcookshop.com, someone might type cookshop.com or thecookshop.net by mistake.

-Buying a few of these variations can help protect your brand.
-It also stops other people from registering a similar name and potentially confusing your audience or competing with your site.
+Claiming multiple extensions or variations of the domain name can help protect your brand.
+It also prevents others from registering a similar name that could confuse your audience or compete with your site.

-A WHOIS lookup lets you see who owns the domain and sometimes includes their contact info.
-You can use tools like whois.domaintools.com or many registrars have this built in.
+A WHOIS lookup lets you see who owns the domain and, sometimes, their contact info.
+You can use tools like whois.domaintools.com, or many registrars have this built in.

 - Go to a WHOIS lookup site like Whois.com.